UCCNetwork/ucc-media/logo/readme.md

-In this Folder alle Logos for the Certified Projects are stored.
+In this Folder all the Logos for the certified Projects to be stored.
 Copyright by the correspondig Projects!